conan-io/conan-io.github.io/_posts/2016-03-15-upgrading-conan-to-0-8.markdown

 {% endhighlight %}

+<h2 class="section-heading">Management of remotes</h2>

+Remotes were previously defined in the ``conan.conf`` file, but now with the new remote command, they are stored in another file in your ``~/.conan/registry.txt`` that stores information both about remotes urls and packages.
+By default it is initialized to two remotes, the test local one (pointing to localhost, to test the conan_server), and the conan.io remote.
+If you have your own remote, you can just edit that file or better try the new ``conan remote`` command:

+{% highlight bash %}

+$ conan remote list
+$ conan remote remove local
+$ conan remote add myremote http://myremote.url
+$ conan remote list

+{% endhighlight %}

 <h2 class="section-heading">Automated package creation</h2>

 Finally, if you are creating packages, you might be interested in checking out latest version of [conan-package-tools](https://github.com/conan-io/conan-package-tools), some utilities for building many configurations in Win, Linux, OSX in travis-ci, appveyor Continuous Integration systems.
 We use them to create hundreds of packages for many libraries by just pushing to github.